 I’m lucky enough to be able to work with some of the biggest global brands on their innovation challenges.
 Facing competitors becoming leaner and faster these brands need bigger, more disruptive ideas delivered at speed.

 Below are three observations on how some brand teams are pushing us to fulfil their greater ambition.
-I hope it provides some inspiration for a successful 2017.

 1. They start with uncompromisingly stretching and precise project objectives